-Julia is a Chinese-Vietnamese American from the San Francisco Bay Area, the daughter of Vietnamese Boat People refugees who immigrated to the U.S. in the early 1980s.
-Julia received her M.A.
-Ed. degree in Equity and Social Justice in Education from San Francisco State University (SFSU), and her B.A. from University of California, San Diego (UCSD), where she majored in History: War, Revolution, and Social Change with an emphasis in Genocide Studies.
-She currently works as a Social Justice Equity Tutor at City College of San Francisco (CCSF).
+JULIA HA is a Chinese-Vietnamese American from the San Francisco Bay Area, the daughter of Vietnamese Boat People refugees who immigrated to the U.S. in the early 1980s.
+She received her B.A. from University of California, San Diego (UCSD), where she majored in History: War, Revolution, and Social Change with a special emphasis in Genocide Studies, and graduated with a M.A.
+Ed. degree in Equity and Social Justice in Education with a focus on Genocide Education from San Francisco State University (SFSU).
+She currently works as an EOP Advisor at San Francisco State University.

-Tammy is a Chinese-Vietnamese American whose parents are both Vietnamese Boat People refugees.
+TAMMY TRAN is a Chinese-Vietnamese American whose parents are both Vietnamese Boat People refugees.
 Originally from the East Coast, Tammy moved to the San Francisco Bay Area to attend the Academy of Art University for Art History and Fine Arts.
 It was during her college years where she reconnected with Julia and began studying about her family's history.
 She recently graduated from George Mason University with a Master's in History of Art.
 She currently works for Georgetown University Law Library by day, and an adjunct at Northern Virginia Community College by night.
-Along with Julia, Tammy oversees the creative aspects of the website and the book’s storyboards.

-Jenny is a Vietnamese-American who is sprinkled with a bit of Caucasian on her mother's side.
+JENNY NGUYEN is a Vietnamese-American who is sprinkled with a bit of Caucasian on her mother's side.
 Her parents are both Vietnamese Boat People refugees who immigrated to Virginia, where they still reside.
 A graduate from George Mason University with a B.A. in English, Jenny discovered PYD when she reconnected with Tammy.
-She contributes to PYD's blog and is the Editorial Director, overseeing multiple editorial aspects in conjunction with the co-founders.
+She contributes to PYD's blog and is overseeing multiple editorial aspects in conjunction with the co-founders.